Gloria!: Critical reception

+Accolades

 Several nominations were received for the album's singles.
 "Heaven's What I Feel" received a Grammy Music Award nomination for "Best Dance Recording", as did "Don't Let This Moment End" the following year.
 Estefan received a Grammy nomination for "Best Video, Long Form" for the album's supplementary DVD Don't Stop!.
 Estefan received the Billboard Latin Music Award for "Best Latin Dance Club Play Track of the Year" for "Oye" and received an Alma Award for the music video for "Heaven's What I Feel".